This information is for patients who want or need to have a PICC (Peripherally Inserted Central Catheter) line inserted.

 Aching

 Sometimes, during the first 72 hours, your arm can ache after having a PICC line placed.
-This is called mechanical phlebitis, and occurs when the vein becomes irritated by the insertion which settles over time.
-Try placing warm compresses on your arm or shoulder to help ease this, particularly within the first 24-72 hours, and simple analgesia may help.
+This is called mechanical phlebitis.
+This occurs when the vein used becomes irritated by the insertion and will settle over time.
+Try placing warm compresses on your arm or shoulder to help ease this, particularly within the first 24-72 hours and simple analgesia may help.
 If worried, do not hesitate to contact the triage nurse for further advice.

 Further information

-A guide for patients attending The Clatterbridge Cancer Centre NHS Foundation Trust provides more information about the Trust or visit the Macmillan Cancer Information Centre located in the main entrance of Clatterbridge Cancer Centre - Wirral.
+A guide for patients attending The Clatterbridge Cancer Centre provides more information about the Trust.
+Or you can visit one of the Macmillan Cancer Information and Support Centres located at our main sites (Aintree, Liverpool or Wirral).

 Testimonials from patients who have had a PICC line – provided with their permission